Brian-Walsh-0396/Data-Analysis/README.md

 I am constantly improving my skills proficiency in Python and its data analysis libraries (Numpy, pandas, Matplotlib) and SQL as I build a portfolio of projects .

 ## Projects
+The Tableau workbook files for each Project can be found in the projects folder

 ### Florida Population by County
 This simple dashboard was my first time working in Tableau.
 Using data from Census.gov I was able to generate this simple interactive dashboard.